 So why is yogurt so popular?
 Well, it's packed with protein and calcium and if you choose a variety made with lower-fat milk, fairly low in calories.
-A 1-cup serving of a low-fat yogurt provides about 155 calories and 3.8g fat.
-Choose the fat-free variety and a 1-cup serving is pared down to about 100 calories with no fat.
 Yogurt is also a good source of riboflavin, phosphorus and vitamin B12.
-Remember that the more fruit and other extras such as granola the yogurt contains, the higher the calories will be.
 Easier to digest that milk, yogurt may be tolerated by those who are lactose intolerant.

 In some types of yogurt, the bacteria survive the processing; in other cases, the milk is pasteurized again after the cultures are added, and the bacteria are destroyed.
-This is more often the case in Swiss-style brands.
 Many frozen yogurts are pasteurized after culturing also.
-Check the ingredient listing for "active yogurt cultures" or "living yogurt cultures" to be sure you are getting the benefits of the bacteria.
-Some evidence suggests that the live yogurt cultures may help to restore the "friendly" bacteria in our intestines after gastric illness.
-This is not true for frozen yogurt however.
+Check the ingredient listing for "active yogurt cultures" or "live cultures" to be sure you are getting healthy lactic acid bacteria.

 If you're really keen you can make your own yogurt.
 However, for most of us purchasing it at the grocery store is the most convenient.